Meet Your Coach: Brendan Hunt

 - 26:19 (1st) at Oakville Magical Races 8km, Ontario (2007)

 I owe much of my successes in the sport to my past coaches, who have provided a wealth of knowledge that helped me understand what was required to be the best you can be as a distance runner.
 These were highly accomplished coaches.
 My coach throughout high school was the former Canadian record holder in the 3,000m steeplechase (8:36 set in 1977), and represented Canada at 15 international events (including Pan American Games, Commonwealth Games, World Cross Country Championships, and the World University Cross Country Championships).
 My university coach is considered the most decorated coach in Canadian history.
 These coaches showed me how to lead and inspire as a coach through communication, support, and getting things done.
 They taught me that there is a balance between being precise and when you can free form it a little more.
-There needs to be a freedom in the sport, and a hunger and an ability to just riff off of where you’re at.
 I have integrated their training methods and techniques, and applied these to my own coaching philosophy for trail running.

 The core principles are: personalized training focused on the athlete’s abilities and the goal race; and making the process fun and memorable.
 I focus on designing workouts that simulate the profile of your goal race, and adapting your body to manage what it needs to handle on race day.
 Many ultra runners assume that high mileage equates with success, but if you just go and run a ton of volume without planning it sensibly, you’re going to break down.
-The Shire Racing Team training plans will help you to optimize your training and achieve your racing goals.
+Based on principles of adaptational physiology, The Shire Racing Team training plans will help you to optimize your training and achieve your racing goals.

 Are You Ready?